domglusk/My-Personal-Findings/README.md

 Set the icon theme to a dark variant, unless your insane and like light themes.
 Do this for both root and user qt5ct and qt6ct.
 Finally, comment out $XDG_CURRENT_SESSION=KDE and add QT_QPA_PLATFORMTHEME-qt5ct
-Now you should have a consistent dark theme for every app you use, including configuration settings (right click > configure dolphin)
+Now you should have a consistent dark theme for every app you use, including configuration settings (right click > configure dolphin).
+You can get rid of plasma-desktop, but I keep it around just in case I need to change my color scheme/kvantum theme.
+I have gotten this to work with both breeze and lightly but I still need to test if it'll work.
 I'm going to attach my qt5ct, qt6ct, and both gtk 2 3 and 4 folders with the files.
 I have no idea if importing will work so please let me know via issues tab, if that can be opened.